Books on Sale

 Volume 4 of this popular series contains four lectures:

-As always, Yang emphasizes the importance of understanding general principles rather than memorizing particular patterns.92 pages
+As always, Yang emphasizes the importance of understanding general principles rather than memorizing particular patterns.

 The Workshop Lectures